RealLaone/printf/README.md

 #0x11.
 C - printf

-##Printf is a group project completed by authors: Mayar Mahmoud and Laone Kwati
+##Printf is a group project completed by authors: Laone Kwati